Porto Travel Guide 2026: Best Things to Do in Porto

 4. Francesinha: A Culinary Indulgence

 No visit to Porto is complete without savouring a francesinha.
 This hearty sandwich layers steak, cured ham, sausage, melted cheese and egg, all doused in a savoury sauce.
 Pair it with a cold Super Bock beer and french fries for a truly local experience.
-If you want to try this Portuguese delicacy for the first time, here are some excellent ones: Café Santiago, Taberna Londrina, Brasão and Santa Francesinha.
+If you want to try this Portuguese delicacy for the first time, here are some excellent options: Café Santiago, Taberna Londrina, Brasão, and Santa Francesinha.

 5. Mercado do Bolhão: Market Vibrancy